Montzi/Workoutapp/README.md

 - Offline install as a home screen app.
 This needs two extra files, a service worker and a manifest, which is the one thing that cannot live inside a single HTML file.
+- The muscle map on the exercise page is still the simple front and back diagram.
+The animated figure beside it now carries most of that job.